NelsonPython/tuningGuides/experiment/readme.md

 ## 1. Experiment 1

-Using the  guide, create a template to structure content so that each group of code snippets and their corresponding instructions can be maintained separately.
-Develop a Python script to assemble these markdown files into one markdown file for loading into the DevZone.
-For purposes of these experiments, this is called the "DevZone markdown"
+Using content and code snippets from the <i>Tuning Guide for Intel® Select Solutions for Genomics Analytics on 3rd Generation Intel® Xeon® Scalable Processors Based Platform</i>, create a template to structure content so that each group of code snippets and their corresponding instructions can be maintained separately by an Intel developer.
+Write a Python script to assemble these markdown files into one markdown file for the entire tuning guide that can be loaded into DevZone.
+For purposes of these experiments, this file is called the "DevZone markdown" file.
+Future experiments will consider more automation.

 ### File contents: